'The keeping of bees is like the

 however, as a beekeeper you will become acutely aware of the issues surrounding

 bees, and this will enable you to educate others)

 ~ Providing habitat for native bees and pollinators

-~ Supporting local organic and biodynamic farmers
+~ Supporting local organic and biodynamic farmers, or becoming one yourself!

 ~ Becoming a bee activist!
 Many of the problems facing honeybees and pollinators

-are due to the high level of toxic chemical use by humans, loss of diversity and
+and diseases, the high level of toxic chemical use by humans, loss of diversity and

-informed, and act.
+to become informed, and act.